Plastic Surgery: Before and After

 Cosmetic surgery is not just for the rich and famous.
 It's available to almost all who need or want it in the U.S. and many other countries.
-Over 14 million cosmetic surgical procedures are done per year in the U.S. with an average of a 5% increase per year.
+Over 18 million cosmetic surgical procedures are done per year in the U.S.

 Procedures that result in flatter stomachs, increased or decreased breast size, reshaping of the nose or chin, and many skin alteration techniques are some of the most popular procedures.
 This slideshow will show some untouched before and after pictures of cosmetic surgery.
 Examples include both surgical procedures and minimally-invasive procedures (for example, chemical skin peel or laser skin treatment).

 A rhinoplasty (commonly termed a nose job) is a procedure in which the nose is reshaped to correct crookedness, or remove a bump or lump, or simply reduced in size to better fit the facial structure.
 It is usually not done on patients younger than 15 years of age.
 Recovery takes about 1 to 3 weeks and complications are rare.

 Blepharoplasty (eyelid surgery) can improve droopy upper eyelids and baggy skin under the eyes by removing excess skin and fat.
 Healing takes about 1 week, and scars are rarely visible.

 Neck Lift: Before and After